generiekzaakafhandelcomponent/Basisprocessen/blueprints/example-blueprint/README.md

 # Example blueprint
-This is an example blueprint that exists as a point of reference for creating blueprints.
+This is an example blueprint that exists as a point of reference for the structure when creating blueprints.